joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 In the $25$ person race, we want to find the three fastest people.

 It isn't possible to find the three fastest people without racing all of the sprinters since we can't rank someone in the absence of information.
 Since each race takes $10$ people, we can't fit $25$ sprinters in less than $3$ races.
-So, $3$ should be the absolute minimum number of races we can hope to use.
+So, $3$ is the absolute minimum number of races we can hope to use.

 Happily, this threshold can be saturated.